thingsboard/thingsboard.github.io/use-cases/tank-level-monitoring.md

 **Tank state** - designed to display information about a specific tank.

-## Fuel Level Monitoring dashboard
+## Tank Level Monitoring dashboard

 The Fuel Level Monitoring interactive dashboard contains 2 states that are specialised for monitoring fuel levels in tanks, observing consumption statistics, managing devices.